-The consolidated financial statements include the accounts of the Company and its integrated wholly owned subsidiaries, Kelso Technologies (USA) Inc., Kel-Flo Industries Inc. (formerly Kelso Innovative Solutions Inc.) and KIQ Industries Inc., which are all Nevada, USA, corporations and KIQ X Industries Inc., which is a British Columbia company incorporated on December 12, 2017.
+The consolidated interim financial statements include the accounts of the Company and its integrated wholly owned subsidiaries, Kelso Technologies (USA) Inc., Kel-Flo Industries Inc. (formerly Kelso Innovative Solutions Inc.) and KIQ Industries Inc., which are all Nevada, USA, corporations, KIQ X Industries Inc., is a British Columbia company incorporated on December 12, 2017 and KXI Wildertec Industries Inc., which is a British Columbia company incorporated on February 17, 2020.
 Intercompany transactions and balances have been eliminated on consolidation.
 A subsidiary is consolidated from the date upon which control is acquired by the Company and all material intercompany transactions and balances have been eliminated on consolidation.